N\'eron models of Jacobians over bases of arbitrary dimension: Primality, local factoriality and base change

 \begin{rem} Any regular scheme $S$ is smooth-factorial. \end{rem}

-\begin{lem}[\cite{Danilov1970On-A-Conjecture}, Proposition 1] Let $R\to R'$ be a faithfully flat morphism of Noetherian, integrally closed local rings.
-Then any ideal $p$ of $R$ such that $p\otimes_R R'$ is principal, is principal itself.
+\begin{lem}[\textit{cf.} {\cite[Proposition~1]{Danilov1970On-A-Conjecture}}] Let $R\to R'$ be a faithfully flat morphism of Noetherian, integrally closed local rings.
+Then any ideal $p\subset R$ is principal if $p\otimes_R R'$ is.
 In particular, if $R'$ is a unique factorization domain, then $R$ is a unique factorization domain. \end{lem}

 \begin{proof} By faithfully flat descent, $p$ is a finitely generated projective $R$-module of rank $1$, so it is principal. \end{proof}

 \begin{cor} Let $S$ be a normal and locally Noetherian scheme.
 Then $S$ is \'etale-factorial if and only if all of its \'etale local rings are unique factorization domains. \end{cor}